thgith/activity-tracker-app/README.md

 - Manually add/edit/delete a session
 - Add session with stopwatch
 - Color picker for activity
+- List page with total time spent on each activity
 - Activity filter on list page
 - Tagging on activities